neijrr/nextcloud_passwords_handbook_ru/Users/Import.md

 Custom fields are intended to contain usual password related information like and e-mail address or the like.
 They are not intended to hold large amounts of data.
 If you want to store long texts, we recommend to use the "Notes" field.

+#### Custom field type missmatch
+If you import passwords with custom fields from any source other than the `Database Backup`, they will be validated.
+Fields with the type `url` or `email` will require to be in a correct format or their type will be set to `text`.
+Also all fields with the type `text` will be checked if they are in the right format for `url` or `email` and if so, their type will be changed.